ShadowZarina/OOP-Notes/OOP-Introduction/Introduction.md

+# II.
+Paradigms & Core Concepts
+Understanding how Object-Oriented Programming fundamentally restructures logic compared to procedural models.

+## Procedural vs. Object-Oriented

+PROCEDURAL PROGRAMMING
+- Functions and sequence of execution steps
+- Data and functions are kept separate
+- Global state easily modified by any function
+- Harder to maintain as programs grow large

+OBJECT-ORIENTED PROGRAMMING
+-

 # III.
 The Four Pillars of OOP
 The foundational design principles required for building robust, modular, and maintainable software systems.